maharsh-tech/FalixTravels/README.md

 - **Interactive Elements**: Clickable cards, hover effects, and smooth animations
 - **Accessibility**: Keyboard navigation and semantic HTML structure
 - **Performance**: Optimized images and efficient JavaScript

-## 📞 Contact Information

-For questions about this project or travel recommendations, use the contact form on the website or reach out through the provided contact information.

 ## 📄 License